The Best UltraWide Monitors (2025 Reviews)

 Image Quality

 The colors aren’t quite as accurate and consistent as that of the IPS models, but they are vivid and gorgeous nonetheless.
-In fact, the monitor has a wide 90% DCI-P3 (125% sRGB) color gamut, so the colors will be more saturated and lifelike.
+In fact, the monitor has a wide 90% DCI-P3 (130% sRGB) color gamut, so the colors will be more saturated and lifelike.

-Alternatively, you can use the provided sRGB emulation mode if you want a more accurate color representation.
 Add to that the 3440×1440 screen resolution, and you get an incredibly immersive image quality for the price.

 Unless you’re a hardcore FPS gamer, the amount of smearing will be tolerable.
-To decrease the amount of perceptible ghosting, you can use the MBR (Motion Blur Reduction) technology, which via backlight strobing makes motion blur less visible.
+To decrease the amount of perceived ghosting, you can use the MBR (Motion Blur Reduction) technology, which via backlight strobing makes motion blur less visible.

 Features